Wing Zone: History

 The Wing Zone was founded in 1991 by Matt Friedman and Adam Scott, two students at the University of Florida.
-The two partners took over their fraternity kitchen at nights and began developing their recipes.
+The two partners took over their fraternity kitchen at night and began developing their recipes.
 Friedman and Scott opened up their first two locations in Gainesville, Florida, in 1993.
 As of 2014, Wing Zone has opened eight locations in Panama City, Panama.
 In 2014, Wing Zone opened their second international location in San Pedro Sula, Honduras.
 In 2015, Wing Zone opened their third international location in Guatemala City, Guatemala.
 In 2021, Capriotti's purchased the company and relocated the headquarters to Las Vegas.